softindex/datakernel/README.md

     }
 }
 ```
-`HttpServerLauncher` - a predefined DataKernel [Launcher](https://datakernel.io/docs/core/launcher.html) which takes care of the application lifecycle and provides needed components for our server
+`HttpServerLauncher` - a predefined DataKernel [Launcher](https://datakernel.io/docs/core/launcher.html) that takes care of the application lifecycle and provides needed components for our server

 `@Provides` - one of the [DataKernel DI](https://datakernel.io/docs/core/di.html) annotations